 Massage involves stimulation and mobilisation of superficial and deeper layers of muscle and connective tissue, to enhance function, aid in the healing process, and promote relaxation and well-being.
 When there is chronic soft tissue tension injury, there may be adhesions (bands of painful, rigid tissue).
 These adhesions can cause pain and limited movement. massage can have a therapeutic effect to help relieve pain caused by adhesions.

 Massage therapy in isolation is unlikely to resolve plantar fasciitis in the long term as this treatment does not address any underlying mechanical cause of the condition.
-It does in most cases, however, provide a therapeutic benefit to the patient and complements other mechanical treatment modalities to aid the healing the process.
+It does in most cases, however, provide a therapeutic benefit and complements other mechanical treatments to aid the healing the process.